vladkrutenyuk/three-kvy-core/README.md

 [![unpkg](https://img.shields.io/badge/UMD_build-unpkg_cdn-black)](https://unpkg.com/@vladkrutenyuk/three-kvy-core/dist/umd/index.min.js)
 ![License: MIT](https://img.shields.io/badge/License-MIT-brown.svg)

 **Supercharge for your [Three.js](https://www.npmjs.com/package/three) workflow.**
 Everything you need to create any-complexity 3D apps with Three.js.

 A powerful component-oriented lib, enabling an elegant lifecycle management system and basic initializations.
 Based on extending Three.js objects with reusable features within seamless context propagation with pluggable modules.
 The OOP-driven.

-[x] Doesn't impose any restrictions on your existing Three.js logic.
+✅  Doesn't impose any restrictions on your existing Three.js logic.
-[x] Fully compatible with any approach you already use.
+🔄 Fully compatible with any approach you already use.
-[x] Framework agnostic.
+🌐 Framework agnostic.
-[x] Zero boilerplate.
+⚡ Zero boilerplate.
+📘 Written on Typescript.
-[x] Bundle size is ~11 kB.
+📦 Bundle size is ~12 kB.

-> The lib is designed in way not no include three.js as dependency.
+> 🧐 The lib is designed in way not no include three.js as dependency.
-It manipulates three.js entities but does not refer to them.
+> It manipulates three.js entities but does not refer to them.

 ## Installation
 ```sh